danielpozsar/grogupy/docs/source/tutorials/input_formats.rst

 uppasdcomments, *by default True*
-    If it is True, then the system and simulaton information is prepended in the UppASD *cell.tmp.txt* file as comments.
+    If it is True, then the system and simulaton information is prepended in the UppASD *inpsd.dat* file as comments.

 savevampire, *by default False*
     If True the Vampire spin dynamics input file is saved.